cloudfieldcz/CZERTAINLY-Core/README.md

 | `BROKER_ROUTINGKEY_VALIDATION`    | Routing key for validation                                            | ![](https://img.shields.io/badge/-NO-red.svg)      | `validation`        |
 | `SETTINGS_CACHE_REFRESH_INTERVAL` | Interval of scheduled settings cache refresh from DB (in seconds)     | ![](https://img.shields.io/badge/-NO-red.svg)      | `30`                |)

-`RABBITMQ_VHOST` has been removed and can be added to queue name.

 ### OpenTelemetry settings